Tbhangale/Recommender-System-Restaurant-Ratings/README.md

-# Recommender Systems on Restaurant Ratings data
+# Recommender System on Restaurant Ratings data

 1. Recommender systems aim to predict the rating that a user will give for an item (e.g., a restaurant, a movie, a product, a Point of Interest).